 Exchange Offer Registration Statement.
-We issued the original notes on June 6, 2002.
+We issued the original notes on June 6, 2002 and the additional notes on December 10, 2002.
 The initial purchasers have advised us that they subsequently resold the outstanding notes to "qualified institutional buyers" in reliance on Rule 144A under the Securities Act and to certain persons in offshore transactions in reliance on Regulation S under the Securities Act.
-As a condition to the offering of the outstanding notes, we entered into a registration rights agreement dated June 6, 2002, pursuant to which we agreed, for the benefit of all holders of the outstanding notes, at our own expense to use our reasonable best efforts:
+As a condition to the offering of the outstanding notes, we entered into registration rights agreements dated June 6, 2002 with respect to the original notes and dated December 10, 2002 with respect to the additional notes pursuant to which we agreed, for the benefit of all holders of the outstanding notes, at our own expense to use our reasonable best efforts: